By using this site, you agree to the Privacy Policy and Terms of Use.

 8. White Pelican Provincial Park

-In that capacity, drifting, climbing, and recreational exercises are limited inside the recreation center for a significant part of the year.
+In that capacity, drifting, climbing, and recreational exercises are limited inside the recreation centre for a significant part of the year.
 It is overseen to assure the American white pelican, an imperilled species in British Columbia.

 9. Williams Lake River Valley Trail